giantswarm/kocho/docs/getting_started.md

 kocho list
 ```

-We should see something along these lines.
+We should see something along these lines of:

 ```
 Name                  Type        Created